 |Gains (Losses) on hedging derivatives||2,391||(8,698||)||27,433|

 |From PennyMac Financial Services, Inc.|

 PMT’s MSR portfolio, which is subserviced by a subsidiary of PennyMac Financial Services, Inc. (PFSI), grew to $63.3 billion in UPB compared with $59.6 billion at March 31, 2017.

 MSR and ESS valuation losses primarily resulted from higher projected prepayment activity due to a decline in mortgage rates during the quarter.
 ESS valuation losses are net of recapture income totaling $1.4 million from PFSI for prepayment activity during the quarter.
 When prepayment of a loan underlying PMT’s ESS results from a refinancing by PFSI, PMT generally benefits from recapture income.

 Segment expenses were $6.7 million, a 1 percent decrease from $6.8 million in the prior quarter.

 Correspondent Production Segment

-PMT acquires newly originated mortgage loans from third-party correspondent sellers and typically sells or securitizes the loans, resulting in current-period income and an ongoing investment in MSRs.
-For the quarter ended June 30, 2014, PMT’s Correspondent Production segment generated pretax income of $2.4 million, versus $3.1 million in the first quarter.
-Revenues totaled $15.4 million, up 25 percent from the first quarter, driven by an increase in conventional conforming and jumbo interest rate lock commitments (IRLCs) during the quarter.
+PMT acquires newly originated mortgage loans from third-party correspondent sellers and typically sells or securitizes the loans, resulting in current-period income and ongoing investments in MSRs and GSE CRT related to a portion of its production.
+PMT’s Correspondent Production segment generated pretax income of $8.1 million versus $12.5 million in the prior quarter.

 The following schedule details the net gain on mortgage loans acquired for sale: